-- Construction of Phase I is substantially complete, with 100% cleared & graded, and 100% of the pipe strung, welded and lowered in - Assuming quick resolution by FERC regarding the HDDs for Phase II, expect to be in-service by end of November or early December 2017, with full commercial service in January 2018
+- Phase IA began natural gas service on August 31, 2017 - Construction of Phase IB is substantially complete, with 100% cleared & graded, and 100% of the pipe strung, welded and lowered in - Due to latest conversations with FERC, expect Phase II to be in service in Q1 2018

-1.)
-On July 31st, ETP announced that it signed an agreement to sell a 32.44% equity interest in an entity holding interest in the Rover Pipeline Project to a fund managed by Blackstone for approximately \$1.57 billion in cash.
+1) On July 31st, ETP announced that it signed an agreement to sell a 32.44% equity interest in an entity holding interest in the Rover Pipeline Project to a fund managed by Blackstone for approximately \$1.57 billion in cash.
 The transaction is structured as a sale of a 49.9% interest in ET Rover Pipeline (HoldCo), an entity that owns a 65% interest in Rover.
 The transaction is expected to close in October of 2017, subject to customary closing conditions.
 Upon closing, HoldCo will be owned 50.1% by Energy Transfer, and 49.9% by Blackstone.